 Then install the next row overlapping 6-8 inches like putting up roof shingles, very easy to do.

 Step 9: Make Sure to Consider All Finishing Materials

-Consider other options such as a ceiling fan to make your project more complete and user friendly!
+Consider other tiki bar construction options, such as a ceiling fan to make your project more complete and user friendly!
 Complete all finishing materials.

-In our example above we stapled bamboo screen around the outside for a finished tropical look.
+In our tiki bar construction example above we stapled bamboo screen around the outside for a finished tropical look.
 The customer then added some tropical decor of his choosing.

 Step 10: Consider Lighting

 This will add a great night effect.

 Now invite some people over and enjoy your new tropical backyard!